 One of the most common treatments to improve and reduce the visibility of natural fractures is Oiling.
 An industry-accepted treatment, it is always a good idea to check and certify your gemstone for any treatments.
 Although not permanent, these treatments can bleed out or dry up when exposed to heat and other adverse conditions making fractures look worse than they naturally are.

 Caring for your Emerald goes hand in hand with the purchase of the gem.
 Maintaining the eternal beauty of these gems is often in the hands of the owner and wearer.
-Regular checks at your jeweller paired with easy at home cleaning will surely allow your gemstone to sparkle to its best.
+Regular checks at your jeweller paired with easy, at home cleaning will surely allow your gemstone to sparkle at its best.